Vishalc2901/heart_disease/README.md

 Azure Web Apps , AI+Machine Learning, Computer Vision, Static Web Apps, Web Apps

 ### Conclusion:
-Hence we succesfully predict that any person having Heart Disease or not.
+Hence with the help of this project we have succesfully predicted that any person having Heart Disease or not.

 Thank You